sledgeh4w/chomper/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/chomper)
 [![GitHub license](https://img.shields.io/github/license/sledgeh4w/chomper)](https://github.com/sledgeh4w/chomper/blob/main/LICENSE)

 Chomper is a lightweight emulation framework based on [Unicorn](https://github.com/unicorn-engine/unicorn).
-It is mainly used to emulate security algorithms of iOS executables and libraries.
+It is mainly used to emulate security algorithms in iOS executables and libraries.
 In addition, it also provides limited support for Android native libraries.

 ## Features

-- Basic emulation for ELF and Mach-O
+- Emulation of ELF and Mach-O binaries
 - Support for a subset of iOS system libraries (from iOS 14.4.0)

 ## Requirements